Trump on Iran: U.S. was 'cocked and loaded' to retaliate

 Published Friday, June 21, 2019 3:52AM EDT

-WASHINGTON -- U.S. President Donald Trump said Friday that the U.S. was "cocked and loaded' to retaliate against Iran for downing an American drone, but cancelled the missile strikes 10 minutes before they were to be executed after being told some 150 people could die.
+WASHINGTON -- U.S. President Donald Trump said Friday the U.S. was "cocked and loaded" to retaliate against Iran for downing an unmanned American surveillance drone but he cancelled the strikes minutes before they were to be launched after being told 150 people could die.

-Trump's tweeted statement was the latest indication that he does not want to escalate the U.S. clash with Tehran.
-But he didn't rule out future strikes and insisted anew that the U.S. would never allow Iran to have a nuclear weapon.

-He said U.S. economic sanctions are crippling the Iranian economy and more are being added.

-After days of harsh words against the United States, Iran also seemed to be tamping down its rhetoric.
+Trump's tweeted statement raised important questions, including why he learned about possible deaths only at the last minute.

+His stance was the latest example of the president showing some reluctance to escalate tensions with Iran into open military conflict.
+He did not rule out a future strike but said in a TV interview that the likelihood of casualties from the Thursday night plan to attack three sites in Iran did not seem like the correct response to shooting down an unmanned drone earlier in the day in the Strait of Hormuz.

+He said military officials came to him about 30 minutes before the strikes were to be launched and asked him for his final approval.
+Before signing off, he said he asked how many Iranians would be killed and was told approximately 150.

+"I thought about it for a second and I said, 'You know what?
+They shot down an unmanned drone, plane -- whatever you want to call it -- and here we are sitting with 150 dead people.'
+That would have taken place probably within a half an hour after I said go ahead.
+And I didn't like it.
+I didn't think it was proportionate."

-Gen. Amir Ali Hajizadeh, the head of the Revolutionary Guard's aerospace division, told reporters on Friday that a U.S. spy plane with around 35 crew members was flying close to the unmanned U.S. Navy RQ-4A Global Hawk that was shot down, but that Iran chose not to target the manned aircraft.
-Separately, he told Iranian state TV that Iran warned the drone several times before downing it with a missile.
+In Iran, Gen. Amir Ali Hajizadeh, the head of the Revolutionary Guard's aerospace division, told reporters on Friday that a U.S. spy plane with around 35 crew members was flying close to the unmanned U.S. Navy RQ-4A Global Hawk that was shot down, but that Iran chose not to target the manned aircraft.
+He said Iran warned the drone several times before downing it with a missile.

 Late Thursday, the Federal Aviation Administration barred American-registered aircraft from flying over parts of the Persian Gulf and the Gulf of Oman, and several major airlines from around the world on Friday began rerouting their flights , including British Airways, Australia's Qantas, Germany's Lufthansa and the Dutch carrier KLM.

-In a lengthy tweet, Trump defended his stance on Iran amid criticism from Democrats who accuse him of having no strategy.
+In his lengthy, morning tweet, Trump defended his stance on Iran amid criticism from Democrats who accuse him of having no strategy.
 He said he pulled out of the 2015 Iran nuclear deal, which gave Tehran sanctions relief in exchange for pledges to rein in its nuclear program, because the agreement only temporarily blocked Iran from having nuclear weapons.
 Trump said the nuclear deal also did not stem Iran's support of militant groups or restrain its ballistic missile program.

 He said his exit from the deal and the re-imposition of sanctions on Iran has crippled its economy.